Circle Pattern Circle Pattern Circle Pattern Circle Pattern Circle Pattern

 • Responding with affection.

-As mentioned, agitation in people with dementia can be triggered by a lack of control, and your family member may feel as if they don’t need help.
+• Support their independence: Agitation and challenging behaviors in people with dementia can be triggered by a lack of control, and your family member may feel as if they don’t need help.
 While many activities likely require your assistance, try to support their independence as much as possible.
-Give them space to handle their emotions and daily tasks on their own.
-For example, laying out articles of clothing one a time can facilitate dressing and preparing finger foods can help them eat on their own with less difficulty.
+Give them space to handle their emotions and daily tasks on their own as much as possible.
+For example, laying out articles of clothing one at a time can facilitate dressing and preparing finger foods can help them eat on their own with less difficulty.

 When You Need Some Extra Support, Corewood Care Is Ready to Help